dragonfly-science/seabirds.net/README.markdown

 * WSU news and announcements
 * Posts relevant to your seabird families
-* all WSU news, and all posts
+* All WSU news, and all posts

 By default, the first two options will be checked.
 The subscriptions will be managed by users from the profile page.
 Emails will be plain text,